MqcCheeze/Midas-Manager/README.md

 - Access popular windows settings in one menu and change them
 - Remove temporary files with one click of a button to free system storage
 - Download popular/suggested software that makes Windows easier to use
+- Check for Windows updates with one click of a button

 ## ❓ Why was Midas Manager Created ❓